AlafariAbdullah/setup-docs/README.md

-x# How to set up a time based simple automation xx passed since (......)
+## How to set up a time based simple automation trigger/condition
+(Time Passes Since X)

 ## Introduction
 This tutorial will guide you through creating a time-based automation using Home Assistant’s built-in “Helpers.”
 In this tutorial, you’ll learn how to: